 Mobile Medical Clinic

-One of new and very effective ways of evangelical ministry of SMBS is working together with Mobile Medical Clinic.
-Very often in small villages people do not have access to quality medical assistance since there are no hospitals or clinics.
-A great team, which includes doctors, exhorters, consultants, volunteers, come to a certain place and help all sorts of people during a three day stay.
-The way the clinic ministry is setup is that in addition to medical exam and a consultation visitors can hear about the Heavenly Doctor and Savior who could heal the body and soul.
+One of very effective ways of evangelical ministry is mobile medical clinics.
+Very often in small villages people do not have access to quality medical care since there are no hospitals or clinics.
+A great team, which includes doctors, nurses, exhorters, consultants, volunteers, come to a community and help those seeking medical attention.
+The medical clinic is setup in a way that visitors can also receive prayer and hear the Gospel.

 This unique course was designed by SMBS to provide students with as much resources as possible for missions.
 It includes one week of classroom instruction and one week of training outdoors where missionary conditions are simulated.
 The content of this course includes descriptions of living conditions on the missionary field, cultural variations, local customs, a large variety of practical methods for evangelizing, team dynamics, personal testimonies of current and previous missionaries and many other tips that are necessary for effectively conducting work on the missionary field.

 Our missionary teams are going to the following countries in June 2023